 Pudding—Snack Pack Chocolate Vanilla Pudding

 As a kid, finding a chocolate or vanilla pudding in your lunchbox was a true treat.
 Now, when you're in the mood for something sweet, you might think having some pudding around is harmless.
 Well, allow Snack Pack to debunk that theory.
 The chocolate/vanilla combination has 22 grams of sugar.
-Toss them, and never look back!
+Leave these in the supermarket, and never look back!